sofiane-abou-abderrahim/react-events-tanstack-query/README.md

    4. in that case, to be sure that you got the same data in your frontend as you have in your backend,
       1. you should use `queryClient.invalidateQueries(['events'], params.id)`
       2. to invalidate all the `events` queries that use this specific `params.id`

+## 16. Using the Query Key As Query Function Input

+It would be better if we would only see some events below "Recently added events" instead of all events

+1.  in the backend `app.js` file, the backend code supports already this feature thanks to the `max` query parameter inside the get `/events` route
+    1. so you must set such a `max` query parameter on that ongoing URL to limit the number of items you're retrieving & to get the most recent items
+    2. therefore, in the frontend `http.js`, you have to tweak this `fetchEvents()` function
+       1. pull out a `max` property
+       2. tweak the URL depending on whether `max` & `searchTerm` are set, or one of the two, or none of them
+2.  in `NewEventsSection.jsx`, tweak that query so that it doesn't fetch all events but instead just some events
+    1. set this `max` property in the `queryFn: fetchEvents` function & abort `signal`
+    2. update the `queryKey` by adding to it `{max: 3}` so you have a dedicated query key for this query (like you did in `FindEventSection.jsx` with the `searchTerm`)
+    3. but, you can also use an alternative approach to avoid repetition which is
+       1. passing `queryKey` as an argument to the `queryFn` anonymous function
+       2. and using the spread operator as an argument of `fetchEvents()` to spread the object `{max: 3}` from the `queryKey` property, like this `...queryKey[1]`
+3.  use this alternative approach in `FindEventSection.jsx` for the `searchTerm`